piccolo-orm/piccolo/docs/src/piccolo/schema/m2m.rst

 .. automethod:: Table.remove_m2m

-.. hint:: All of these methods can be run syncronously as well - for example,
+.. hint:: All of these methods can be run synchronously as well - for example,
     ``band.get_m2m(Band.genres).run_sync()``.